Raees Warsi

 Raees Warsi (رئیس وارثی; born 1 March 1963) is a Pakistani American Urdu poet, journalist, lyricist, TV anchor and social worker.
 He has blended contemporary issues into classic rhyme.
-Where Urdu poetry was confined to the issues of love, romance and its tragedies till the early 20th century, Warsi and some other notable contemporary poetry have expanded Urdu poetry to the demands of modern realism while still maintaining the classic rhyme.
+Where Urdu poetry was confined to the issues of love, romance and its tragedies till the early 20th century, Warsi's and some other notable contemporary poetry have expanded Urdu poetry to the demands of modern realism while still maintaining the classic rhyme.
 He currently resides in the United States.

 Family and childhood

 Warsi was born in Karachi, Pakistan.
 He came from a renowned family of poets and literary figures.
 His father, Sattar Warsi, is a household name in theological poetry, in the genre of Na`at.
 Both his brothers, Dr. Saeed Warsi and Rasheed Warsi, are Urdu poets and journalists.
 After his early childhood education in Karachi, Warsi successfully completed his master's degree in Mass Communication from the University of Karachi in 1987.
 After earning accolades in Pakistan, he migrated to the United States, where he lives with his wife Tabassum Pervaiz.